nicolasliuu/designer-app/designer-app/src/assets/specPrompt.md

 - A StringSpec represents a string, with 'minLength' and 'maxLength' values constraining the length of the string.

+- A ColorSpec represents a color in hex string format, an example being #ffffff.

 Return a JSON object mapping the spec names to their generated values.

 JSON schema: